scala/docs.scala-lang/_overviews/toolkit/munit-test-only.md

 ---
 title: How to run a single test?
 type: section
-description: ???
+description: About testOnly in the build tool and .only in MUnit
-num: 6
+num: 8
-previous-page: munit-exceptions
+previous-page: munit-run-tests
-next-page: munit-clues
+next-page: munit-exceptions
 ---

 {% include markdown.html path="_markdown/install-munit.md" %}